EVORA-project/evora-ontology/models/docs/previouslyKnownAs.md

 # Slot: previously known as (previouslyKnownAs)  <span style="color: red;"><strong> (DEPRECATED) </strong>

-_Any historic version of this taxon having a different name_
+_Any historic version of this taxon having a different name._